-1.4.2 Using a QR code
+Using a QR code

-If the other party is standing there with you, you can show them the receiving tab and they can take a photo of the QR code with their wallet.
+If the other party is standing there with you, you can show them the expected payment dialog and they can take a photo of the QR code with their wallet.
 Their wallet will extract the address and streamline the payment process.
-You can fill out the fields with a requested amount to also include that in the QR code, which further streamlines the process.